Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/Variables and Mutability.md

 x = 8;
 ```

-- Immutability's is important w
+- Immutability's is important when you need to make a variable in the some point of the code that is going to hold a value that you want to make sure that it won't change afterwards.
 # Constant

+- Constants